 Brewer’s yeast fascinates me.
-How can one simple organism generate so many different flavors?
+How can one simple organism generate so many different flavors in the beers we brew?

-The problem is, there’s so many strains available how on earth do you find what you are looking for?
-To further complicate matters, there’s at least 5 major yeast labs in the market all offering different strains.
-Or are they really different yeast strains?
+The problem is, there’s so many yeast strains available how on earth do you find what you are looking for?
+To further complicate matters, there’s at least 5 major yeast labs in the market all offering different yeast strains.
+Are these strains really that different, or is it the same yeast strain rebranded?

-While it’s not too difficult to find a yeast strain comparison chart, I struggled finding one that cross referenced the strains from all 5 major yeast labs.
+While it’s not too difficult to find a yeast strain comparison chart, I struggled finding one that cross referenced the yeast strains from all 5 major yeast labs.

 I started doing some research on Omega Yeast, after a recent visit to my local homebrew shop.
 They were talking up Omega Yeast like it was the next best thing since sliced bread.
 They also carry a huge variety of Omega Yeast, and are constantly running sales.